JnMik/google-cloud-and-kubernetes-cheatsheet/README.md

         https://cloud.google.com/container-engine/docs/replicationcontrollers/operations
     If you have issues like PullImageError and stuff like that, you can get more details with this commands kubectl describe pod <pod_name>
+    If you still have issues with PullImageError, make sure .docker/config.json file is the same on all your docker nodes.
+    If the file mismatch from a server to another, some of these will mismatch with the secret you generated, it will cause some issues.

 ### Delete the running pods with: